PHIL 312: LATER MEDIEVAL PHILOSOPHY

 W= (Secondary Source) A Short History of Medieval Philosophy, Julius R. Weinberg.

 Requirements: Three essay tests each to count for roughly 1/6 of the grade.
 Two 5-7 page research papers, each to count for roughly 1/6 of the grade.
-Quizzes on the readings to count for roughly 1/6 of the grade.
-The quizzes will be on the reading assigned for that day.
+Quizzes every day to count for roughly 1/6 of the grade.
+These quizzes will be on the readings on days on which readings are assigned.
+(Note that handouts count as assigned reading.)
+For days on which there is no reading assigned the quiz will be on material from the previous class.
 Quizzes will consist of one very easy multiple choice question.
-You will be able to drop 4 quizzes with no penalty and your quiz grade will be based on the percentage right of the remaining quizzes, so if you have to miss a day or two you will not be penalized.
+You will be able to drop 5 quizzes with no penalty and your quiz grade will be based on the percentage right of the remaining quizzes, so if you have to miss a day or two you will not be penalized.
 I will be able to take improvement and participation into consideration when calculating your final grade.
 Please ask if you have any questions about the requirements.

 H pp. 215-219.